sk000f/sk000f/README.md

 I'm currently building mostly with Golang and TypeScript and am keen to contribute to more projects.

-Particularly passionate about AI, DevOps and SRE, so also interested in contributing further to anything around Automation, CI/CD, Chaos Engineering and Observability.
+Particularly passionate about AI, DevOps and SRE, so also interested in anything around Automation, CI/CD, Chaos Engineering and Observability.

 ## :mailbox: Contact